reimagined/resolve/docs/manage-application.md

 ## Installation

-Use the steps bellow to add the **resolve-module-admin** tool to a reSolve application.
+Use the steps below to add the **resolve-module-admin** tool to a reSolve application.

 1. Install the [resolve-module-admin](https://github.com/reimagined/resolve/tree/master/packages/modules/resolve-module-admin#readme) NPM package: